PierreQuentel/bihan/README.md

 `application.static`

-> a dictionary mapping paths of the form _/path_ to directories in the server
+> A dictionary mapping paths of the form _/path_ to directories in the server
 > file system.
 It it used to serve static files (HTML pages, images,
 > Javascript programs, etc.).
 By default, the dictionary maps _/static_ to the
 > folder __static__ in the server directory.